Sawuare/misk/README.txt

-  sumber - print a statistical summary of input numbers tcem.h - text cursor enable mode ttt - tic-tac-toe, aka noughts-and-crosses wafer.h - code for writing 8-bit PCM WAVE files
+  sumber - print a statistical summary of input numbers tcem.h - text cursor enable mode ttt - tic-tac-toe, aka noughts-and-crosses wafer.h - library for writing 8-bit PCM WAVE files

 The directories and files in here are: